-I am a queer, bisexual writer, artist, and teacher living in Oakland, California.
+I am a genderqueer, bisexual artist and teacher living in Oakland, California.
 I graduated from U.C.
 Berkeley with a degree in anthropology.
-I have an MFA in creative writing from San Francisco State University where I teach creative writing, and I am also currently an instructor at California State University Stanislaus, where I teach creative writing (to biology majors!).
-And, I am co-founder of The Escapery, a collective of teachers who are dedicated to diversity, and to writing and art as a form of resistance.
+I have an MFA in creative writing from San Francisco State University where I teach creative writing, and I am also currently an instructor at California State University Stanislaus where I teach creative writing (to biology majors!).
+I am the co-founder of The Escapery, a collective of teachers who are dedicated to diversity, and to writing and art as a form of resistance.

 In my workshops and ekprhasis field trips, I utilize poetic constraints, art/drawing, and freewrites as a way to generate new material, to push the boundaries of language and syntax, and to create new access points and lines of inquiry for writers.

 I love how mathematics informs poetry, anthropology informs fiction writing, art informs biology, theater informs astronomy, flash fiction informs physics...I love how different professional and academic disciplines enrich one another in ways that often defy our expectations.